ouspg/SoftwareHardwareSec/1.Fuzzing_technology/README.md

 Follow installation instructions and install necessary dependencies.

-2. **Clone** the yaml-rust [github repository](https://github.com/chyh1990/yaml-rust) and ```cd``` your way into it
+2. **Clone** the `yaml-rust2` [GitHub repository](https://github.com/Ethiraric/yaml-rust2) and ```cd``` your way into it

-yaml-rust is a YAML 1.2 parser implemented in Rust.
+yaml-rust2 is a YAML 1.2 parser implemented in Rust.
 YAML is often used for configuration files, and secure parsing of YAML is crucial for preventing configuration injection attacks.
+The target in question is a maintained fork from the original library.

 3. **Initialize** the `cargo fuzz` inside the repository